Jose Siri Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.16 team ERA ranks 15th among all MLB pitching staffs.
+- The Phillies have the 14th-ranked team ERA among all league pitching staffs (4.12).

-- Phillies pitchers combine to give up the sixth-fewest home runs in baseball (88 total, 1.1 per game).
+- Phillies pitchers combine to allow the sixth-fewest home runs in baseball (89 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.